Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-Following up the pioneer DM-based text-to-image framework GLIDE~\cite{nichol2022glide}, Imagen \cite{saharia2022photorealistic} prefer to train the conditional denoising network on a low-resolution image space and subsequently upsample the synthesized low-resolution image.
-In order to effectively capture the complexity and compositionality of arbitrary text prompts, Imagen employs pre-trained large language models (e.g., BERT~\cite{devlin2018bert}, GPT~\cite{radford2021learning}, T5~\cite{raffel2020exploring}) as powerful text-encoders.
-For condition injection, Imagen \cite{saharia2022photorealistic} concatenates the encoded text embedding to the key-value pairs of the self-attention layers in denoising network.
+Following up the pioneer DM-based text-to-image framework GLIDE~\citep{nichol2022glide} and Imagen \citep{saharia2022photorealistic} prefer to train the conditional denoising network on a low-resolution image space and subsequently upsample the synthesized low-resolution image.
+In order to effectively interpret the complex text prompts, Imagen employs pre-trained large language models (e.g. BERT~\citep{devlin2018bert}, GPT~\citep{radford2021learning}, T5~\citep{raffel2020exploring}) as powerful text-encoders.
+For condition injection, Imagen \citep{saharia2022photorealistic} concatenates the encoded text embedding to the key-value pairs of the self-attention layers in denoising network.
 In Imagen, the basic $64 \times 64$ text-to-image diffusion model is followed by two cascaded super-resolution diffusion models designed to enlarge the resolution of synthesized image from $64 \times 64$ to $1024 \times 1024$.

+Recently, the DiT architecture \citep{peebles2023scalable} has achieved unprecedented sample quality in diffusion-based image synthesis, making it a popular backbone for many cutting-edge diffusion-based text-to-image (T2I) synthesis models \citep{chen2023pixart, esser2024scaling, black-forest2024flux}.
+Building on the conditioning mechanism of Stable Diffusion \citep{rombach2022ldm}, Cross-DiT \citep{chen2023pixart} integrates text conditions into DiT via cross-attention modules.
+MMDiT \citep{esser2024scaling} introduces a novel and scalable DiT-based architecture for T2I synthesis.
+In contrast to earlier T2I models \citep{rombach2022ldm, ho2022imagen, chen2023pixart}, which rely on consecutive cross-attention and self-attention mechanisms to manage interactions between text prompts and images, MMDiT utilizes a unified self-attention mechanism for bidirectional mixing between text and image tokens.
+Furthermore, MMDiT \citep{esser2024scaling} employs the rectified flow framework to model the transition process from Gaussian distribution to clean images.
+Leveraging the MMDiT \citep{esser2024scaling} framework, Flux \citep{black-forest2024flux} achieves state-of-the-art T2I generation performance, excelling in tasks such as handling long sentences and capturing complex multi-object relationships, which remains challenging for Stable Diffusion.